Plus, 6 Things You Can Do to Improve Your Website Now!

 1. Responsive Web Design

 Does your bed and breakfast website look great on a phone, tablet, and desktop computer?
 If the answer is no, your first step to a better website is responsive web design.
-It’s important to have a responsive website, one that can adapt to screens of any resolution, for several reasons.
-The most obvious reason is that it allows guests who found your inn on their mobile device or tablet to easily navigate your website.
-If they can navigate your site, they will stay on your website longer.
-They will learn more about your accommodations and will be more likely to make a reservation.
+It’s imperative that your site adapts to screens of any resolution and is user-friendly.
+This is because it allows potential guests who found your inn on their mobile device to easily navigate your website and hence stay on your site longer.
+They’ll learn more about your accommodations and will be more likely to make a reservation.

 This improved user experience also has its technical advantages.
 If your website is responsive, Google will reward you.
 The search engine giant has made it clear that responsive websites perform better and rank higher on Google searches than websites that are not mobile-friendly.